 What Causes Alcoholism?

 A clear cause of alcoholism has not yet been identified.
-Alcohol dependency has been identified as something that happens when a person drinks so much or so often that it changes the chemical makeup of their brain.
+Alcohol use disorder has been identified as something that happens when a person drinks so much or so often that it changes the chemical makeup of their brain.

 Alcoholism is classified as an addiction and with that, there is no single cause.